New Zealand in one word: Paradise ! Roadtripping through New Zealand in one word: EPIC !!!

 Best time to visit

 The main tourist season in New Zealand is December – early March.
 During this season, highly recommend booking your flights, accommodation and car as far in advance as you can.
 New Zealand receives a lot of visitors in the peak season and the last thing you want to do is end up paying a fortune for last minute booking!
 If you are travelling in the winter months (end of June – September) make sure your accommodation in Queenstown and Wanaka is booked in advance.
-Those are ski season months and these towns get a lot of visitors.
+Those are ski season months and both of those places are famous and busy ski towns.

 We always try to get away from India during the summer and decided to visit New Zealand in March.
 Plus, anyone who knows me, knows that my absolute favorite time of year is autumn.
 I love fall more than anything!
 Once I realized that New Zealand’s South Island landscape is stunning in fall, I knew I had to visit in fall.
 In Otago, the colors usually begin to change in mid-April.
 But we took a chance and reserved our days in South Island days towards end of March and yes, were rewarded with leaf peeping in Queenstown and Wanaka.